0

 Orangatang’s “Happy Thane” formula is one of the most popular urethanes on the market.

-Aside from the urethane formula, the biggest differences between Surfskate Love 65mm wheels and Love Handles is that Love Handles are wider and have a sharper edge.
+Compared to Surfskate Love 65mm wheels, Love Handles are wider and have a sharper edge.

 They also come in two durometers: 77a blue and 80a orange.
-Use the 77a blue for more grip and comfort over rough surfaces and the 80a orange for more slide and faster speeds on smooth surfaces.
+Use the 77a blue for more grip and comfort over rough surfaces.
+Use the 80a orange for more slide and faster speeds on smooth surfaces.

 Compared to smaller wheels, these wheels are slower to accelerate but have a higher top speed.
 Use these wheels for longer-distance cruising over rougher surfaces and when you want higher speeds.

-Compared to 65mm wheels, Surfskate Love 70mm surfskate wheels give you a high top speed, feel smoother on rough surfaces, and are better for riding longer distances.
+Compared to 65mm wheels, 70mm surfskate wheels give you a higher top speed, feel smoother on rough surfaces, and are better for riding longer distances.

 The 52mm width and 48mm contact patch are slightly narrower than Orangatang 4Presidents.
 This makes them slightly easier and more nimble to pump and carve.

-One great surfskate wheels for long distances is Orangatang 4Presidents.
-With a 70mm diameter and 51mm contact patch, they are built for speed and they roll extremely well over rough surfaces and pebbles.
+One of the best surfskate wheels for long distances is Orangatang 4Presidents.
+They are built for speed and they roll extremely well over rough surfaces and pebbles.

 If you like to ride for long distances and you like to get speed, these are hard to beat.

-I do not find these to be a suitable all-purpose surfskate wheel because they’re too big, which means they’re not as nimble for pumping and carving.
+I do not find these to be a suitable all-purpose surfskate wheel because they’re too big.
+This means they’re not as nimble for pumping and carving.

 These wheels are stoneground and have rounded edges, which make sliding easier.